- Pearls in the family

 Pearls are a big trend at the moment.
 I style my pearls with studs or very casual in a contemporary way to avoid looking Old Lady.
-Meanwhile I bought a triple pearl necklace and an opera length pearl necklace on eBay.
-They finds were great scores on eBay.
-The outfits in this post are examples of how I wear my pearls today.
+Meanwhile I bought a triple pearl necklace and an opera length pearl necklace.
+These finds were great scores on eBay.
+The following pearl necklace outfit ideas are examples of how to wear pearls in a modern way.

 Zoom-in on the pearl statement belt

 Casual posh outfit with pearl pendant necklace.
-Christian Louboutain pumps, Newport News leather pants, Great Northwest denim shirt, Landsend sweater, Ann Klein silk scarf, Celine bag
+Christian Louboutin pumps, Newport News leather pants, Great Northwest denim shirt, Landsend sweater, Anne Klein silk scarf, Celine bag

 Oliveo denim skirt, Manolo Blahnik booties, pantyhose, Anne Klein turtleneck sweater and pearl statement belt (all own)